getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 Our Budgie and GNOME editions ship with GNOME MPV as the new default video player.
 GNOME MPV was chosen to be our new default for these two editions as it:

 - Fits into the general aesthetic of both Budgie and GNOME
-- In our opinion provides a simpler experience for simply watching video content
+- In our opinion provides a simpler experience for watching video content

 Our MATE edition will maintain the use of VLC, preserving a more traditional user experience.